TsimpDim/PassBuy/README.md

 # Running the application

-To run it locally you need to have a key for the Google Places A
+To run it locally you need to have a key for the Google Places API.

 ## Back-end